Trenck's Pandurs: Etymology

 By the middle of the 18th century, law enforcement in the counties of Croatia included county pandurs or hussars who patrolled roads and pursued criminals.
 In 1740, the term was applied to frontier guard duty infantry deployed in the Croatian Military Frontier (Banal Frontier), specifically its Karlovac and Varaždin Generalcies.
 The role of the pandurs as security guards was extended to Dalmatia after the establishment of Austrian rule there in the early 19th century.
-The term has dropped from official use for law enforcement officials, but it is still used colloquially in Croatia and the Western Balkans in a manner akin to the English word cop.
-The unit raised and led by Trenck is also referred to more specifically as Trenck's Pandurs, and less frequently in Croatia than elsewhere, as Croatian Pandurs.
+The term has dropped from official use for law enforcement officials, but it is still used colloquially in Serbo-Croatian in a manner akin to the English word cop.
+The unit raised and led by Trenck is also referred to more specifically as Trenck's Pandurs.